kosl/ihipp-examples/docs/week4.md

 Perhaps you can already see it clearly that fundametally it is non blocking in this ring example that helps us, so that every process can start the sending, but at the same time, we can still do something else.

 In similiar ways we can initiate the non blocking receive.
 So in our ring example it would mean that we initiate non-blocking receive from the left neighbour.
-This would imply that we will receive something, but maybe not not now, maybe later, and we do some work.
+This would imply that we will receive something, but maybe not now, maybe later, and we do some work.
 In this case it would mean sending information to the following receiver so, send the message to the right neighbour.
 Finally, we would call the MPI_Wait function to wait for non-blocking receive to complete.

 Let's try to further consolidate these ideas by implementing them in the following exercise!